 Exercise begets exercise.
-This means that Susie, a seasoned runner, is more likely to continue running than Mike, who has never set foot at the gym.
-It is a proven fact that people who exercise are more likely to keep it up, because really, the hardest part about exercising is getting started.
+This means that Susie, a seasoned runner, is more likely to continue running than Mike, who has never set foot in the gym.
+It’s a proven fact that people who exercise are more likely to keep it up, because really, the hardest part about exercising is getting started.

 The BDNF gene encodes a protein called the brain-derived neurotrophic factor.
 This protein controls the function of nerve cells or neurons.
 Most of the neurons in our brain are made even before we are born.
 However, some parts of the adult brain can still grow new neurons through a process called neurogenesis.

 BDNF levels play a major role in this exercise-induced neurogenesis.
 Exercise boosts your BDNF levels and can beef up your brain.
 This is a blessing to those of us who carry a version of the BDNF gene known as rs6265.

 Boosting BDNF levels through exercise can have tremendous positive effects on both your physical and mental wellbeing.
-With this in mind, the question is whether knowing that you are a low BDNF producer would be enough to get you off the couch.
+The BDNF variant is included in the DNA Weight Loss Test.
+Now the question is, whether knowing that you are a low BDNF producer would be enough to get you off the couch.